ericfields/slack-coup/README.md

 Once the API token is generated, you can set it as an environment variable in the .env file at the root of the source directory.
 Simply create a file called .env with a single line, `SLACK_API_TOKEN=<your-token-here>`

-### Development server
+### Running the Bot

-Run `puma config.ru` to start the bot using the bundled Puma server.
-You can also set the Slack API token upon starting the server by running `SLACK_API_TOKEN=<your-token-here> puma config.ru`.
+Simply run `puma` in the project root to start the bot using the bundled Puma server.
+You can also set the Slack API token on the command line by running `SLACK_API_TOKEN=<your-token-here> puma` (note that a .env file will override this option).

 ## Commands